Cape Feare: Plot

-After receiving numerous death threats in the mail—most of which are written in blood—Bart becomes paranoid.
-He soon learns the culprit is his arch-enemy, Sideshow Bob, who is incarcerated in Springfield State Prison, sent the notes, wanting revenge on Bart for imprisoning him twice ("Krusty Gets Busted" and "Black Widower").
-The next day, Sideshow Bob is paroled because the parole board no longer considers him a threat to society.
-When the Simpsons visit a cinema to see Ernest Goes Somewhere Cheap, Sideshow Bob sits in front of them, smoking and laughing obnoxiously.
-The Simpsons realize that he sent the letters and threatened to kill Bart.
-Marge angrily tells him to stay away from her son.

-The Simpsons join the Witness Protection Program and relocate to Terror Lake, changing their surname to "Thompson" and living aboard a houseboat.
-As they drive cross-country to their new home, they are unaware Sideshow Bob is strapped to the underside of the car.
-While suspended there, Bob is hit with speed bumps, has hot coffee poured on him, and is driven through a large cactus patch.
+Sideshow Bob sends anonymous threatening letters in the mail to Bart from prison, wanting revenge on Bart for his two previous defeats.
+Bob is soon paroled; the parole board no longer considers him a threat to society, despite the previous incidents and him having a tattoo reading "Die Bart Die" (which he claims is German for "The Bart The").
+After encountering Bob at a local movie theater and realizing he sent the letters, the Simpsons join the Witness Protection Program, which relocates them to a houseboat in Terror Lake and changes their surname to "Thompson".
+As the family drives to their new home, they are unaware that Bob is strapped to the underside of the car.
+While suspended there, Bob is hit with speed bumps, has hot coffee poured on him by Homer, and is driven through a large cactus patch.
 After arriving in Terror Lake, Bob unstraps himself from the car and steps on rakes several times, injuring himself.

-Bart sees Sideshow Bob in the street, where he unstraps himself from the underside of an old lady's car and is trampled by a parade that included several large elephants.
-Bart tries telling his parents of Bob's presence, but Homer lazily dismisses his claims.
-During the night, Sideshow Bob reaches the houseboat and unmoors it from the dock.
-He ties up Homer, Marge, Lisa, Maggie and Santa's Little Helper, so they cannot stop him.
-Sideshow Bob enters Bart's room and almost kills him right when Bart flees out the window.
-He tries to escape, but he cannot jump off the boat since the river is filled with alligators and electric eels.
-Sideshow Bob catches up to Bart and corners him at the edge of the boat, offering him a last request before his supposed death.
-Having noticed a sign saying Springfield is fifteen miles away, Bart quickly has an idea: to stall for time, he compliments Sideshow Bob on his beautiful voice and asks him to sing the entire score of H.M.S.
+Bob encounters Bart, but is promptly trampled by a parade of several elephants.

+During the night, Bob reaches the houseboat and unmoors it from the dock.
+He ties up Homer, Marge, Lisa, Maggie and Santa's Little Helper so they cannot stop him.
+Bob then enters Bart's room and almost dispatches him as he flees out of the window.
+Bob catches up to Bart and corners him at the edge of the boat, offering him a last request.
+Having noticed a sign saying Springfield is fifteen miles away, Bart quickly has an idea: to stall for time, he compliments Bob on his beautiful voice and asks him to sing the entire score of H.M.S.
 Pinafore.
-Bob delivers a performance that includes several props, costumes, and backdrops.
+Delighted by Bart's compliment, Bob grants his request by delivering a performance that includes several props, costumes and backdrops.

-As the musical concludes, Sideshow Bob puts the blade of his sword closer and closer to Bart's face until the boat runs aground, knocking Sideshow Bob off his feet and preventing him from killing Bart.
-He is arrested by Chief Wiggum, whose police force was stationed by a river-side brothel while wearing bathrobes.
-The Simpsons return home to find Grampa locked out of their house and unable to take his medicine, resulting in him unintentionally becoming feminine.
-Grampa is courted by Jasper with Steve and Eydie tickets.
+As the musical concludes, Bob prepares to murder Bart until the boat runs aground, knocking him off his feet and preventing him from doing so.
+Bob is arrested by Chief Wiggum, whose police force was patronizing a riverside brothel.
+With Bob defeated once more, the Simpsons return home and discover that Grampa has grown breasts and long hair because he had left his medications inside the formerly abandoned house.